 - Low white blood cell counts have happened with drugs like this one.
 This may lead to a higher chance of infection.
 Rarely, infections have been deadly.
 Tell your doctor if you have ever had a low white blood cell count.
 Call your doctor right away if you have signs of infection like fever, chills, or sore throat.

 - High blood sugar or diabetes, high cholesterol, and weight gain have happened with drugs like this one.
 These may raise the chance of heart and brain blood vessel disease.

 - Check your blood sugar as you have been told by your doctor.

 - Dizziness, sleepiness, and feeling less stable may happen with Abilify (aripiprazole injection).
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - If you are 65 or older, use Abilify (aripiprazole injection) with care.
 You could have more side effects.